Wetland Health Evaluation Program (WHEP) - Wetland Health Evaluation Program - Lakeville Team

 Active - Involves physical exertion for an extended period of time; can involve rough, uneven or steep terrain.
 Not recommended for volunteers with physical limitations.

 No current experience is required.
 All trainings are provided for by the county.
 Below are the three training sessions and locations.
-You can access the registration pages for each by clicking on the links below.

 - Accepted Data Privacy Notice - Tennessen Notice Must be Yes